*** 20th Anniversary: 2003 to 2023 ***

 And they tell others about it.
 I did these things before creating this website.
 It has been a joy.

 What is the purpose of StuffintheAir?
-The purpose of this website is to provide an explanation of modern meteorological processes and techniques.
+Click to visit the homepage of this website to learn about modern meteorological processes.
 It provides definitions and descriptions of certain weather concepts as well as scientific concepts.

 In addition, you will find a link entitled "Site Map" near the bottom of the left-column links.
 This link will take you to a complete and organized listing of all major weather (and related science) pages on Stuff in the Air.
 As the website now has over a thousand pages, it would be impractical to list the entire list on one page.